nextcloud/circles/README.md

 ![](https://raw.githubusercontent.com/nextcloud/circles/master/screenshots/1.png)

 Circles allows your users to create their own groups of users/colleagues/friends.
-Those groups of users (or circles) can then be used by any other app for sharing purpose (files, social feed, status update, messaging, ...)
+Those groups of users (or circles) can then be used by any other app for sharing purpose (files, social feed, status update, messaging, ...) through the Circles API

 Differents type of circles can be created:

-- A Personal Circle is a list of users known only to yourself.
+- A **Personal Circle** is a list of users known only to yourself.
-Use this if you want to send messsage or share thing repeatedly to the same group of people.
+Use this if you want to send messsages or share things repeatedly to the same group of people.
+Only you will know the members list of a personal circle.
+- A **Public Circle** is an open group visible to anyone in the cloud, and everyone will be able to join it.
-- Hidden Circle is an open group that can be protected by a password.
+- An **Hidden Circle** is an open group that can be protected by a password.
-Select this circle to create a community not displayed as a Public Circle.
+Select this circle to create a public community that will not be displayed to everyone like the Public Circle.
-- A Private Circle require an invitation or a confirmation from an admin.
-This is the best circle if you are looking for privacy when sharing your files or your ideas.
+- A **Private Circle** require an invitation or a confirmation from an admin, This way you can create a team or a group of people. his is the best circle if you are looking for privacy when sharing your files or else.

-- A Public Circle is an open group visible to anyone that dare to join.
-Your circle will be visible to everyone and everyone will be able to join the circle.
+***
+# Compatibility

+This app is **not** compatible with the basic version of nextcloud.

 ***
 # API